jayrajsinghrathore/Game-Hub/README.md

 # 🎮 GameVerse – The Ultimate Mini Games Hub

-Welcome to **GameVerse**, a feature-rich collection of fun, educational, and nostalgic mini-games crafted with ❤️ using **React Native + TypeScript**.
+Welcome to **GameVerse**, a feature-rich collection of fun, educational, and nostalgic mini-games crafted with ❤️ using **Next.js + TypeScript**.
 Designed for mobile and tablet devices, this app delivers high-performance gameplay with immersive animations, intuitive controls, and a sleek unified design.

 ---